NRI Income Tax & Compliance

 When an association of persons pays hall rent, they have a tax deduction obligation, provided that payments exceed Rs.
 50,000 monthly, as they are considered a different kind of assessee from an individual or an HUF (Hindu Undivided Family).

 When the advance rent is paid to the landlord, TDS must also be deducted.
-However, certain exceptions are there for calculate TDS on advance rent, which are as follows:
+However, certain exceptions exist for calculating TDS on advance rent, which are as follows:

-• If the advance rent paid applies to the next financial year, TDS will be applicable only according to earnings from that financial year.
+• If the advance rent paid applies to the next financial year, TDS will be applicable only on earnings from that year.

 • When a rental agreement is cancelled after the advance payment of rent and the deduction of TDS, the balance must be refunded to the tenants.
-This cancellation should be noted in the landlord's income tax return form (ITR) submitted for the deduction of TDS.
+This cancellation should be noted in the landlord's income tax return (ITR) submitted for TDS deduction.

 • A TDS certificate is required to be issued quarterly as Form 16A for every payment apart from salary.